-Nthaani Primary is a school located in Makueni County in the southern region of Kenya.
+Nthaani Primary, a school, is located in Makueni County which is situated in the southern region of Kenya.
 Currently hosting 480 students and 14 dedicated staff members, this school has poor attendance and a high disease rate from the unsanitary water they now use.
 The implementation of Well Aware's rainwater and storage catchment system will enable this community to thrive.
-As well, implementing a gutter system will assist in collecting the area's scarce water...more
+As well, implementing a gutter system will assist in collecting the...more

 Kiliku Primary school is located in a small village in Makueni, Kenya that is at risk of shutting down due to lack of clean water.
 They currently rely on unsafe water from a river around 2.5 kilometers away.
 Many of the children are unable to attend because they are sick, often related to the unclean water.
 The community is struggling with a number of diseases including cholera, typhoid, malaria and amoeba.